emmett-framework/emmett/docs/request.md

 *Changed in 1.0*

-Quite often, you will need to perform operations during the request flow, for example you might need to verify certain authorization conditions before your exposed method is invoked by weppy when the request is routed trough it, or you may want to close a database connection once the request flow is ended and the response is ready to be transmitted to the client.
+Quite often, you will need to perform operations during the request flow, for example you might need to verify certain authorization conditions before your exposed method is invoked by Emmett when the request is routed trough it, or you may want to close a database connection once the request flow is ended and the response is ready to be transmitted to the client.

-weppy uses a *pipeline* to handle the request flow trough your application, and like a water pipeline is composed of several pipes.
+Emmett uses a *pipeline* to handle the request flow trough your application, and like a water pipeline is composed of several pipes.
 You've already encountered some of them in the tutorial, the database and the auth ones.
 But how this pipes works inside the pipeline?

 You can imagine the pipeline as a real water pipeline, composed of several pipes one after another: